 by Susan Michael

-Free Writing Exercise – 1.
-Write for 20 minutes using the following as your starter: “The illusion of…”
+Free Writing Prompt – Write for 20 minutes using the following as your title or starting phrase: “A song of allusion…”

 If you would like to contribute to the “How I Use The Journal”, “Writing Exercises”, or “Tips & Tricks” sections, or would like to submit an article about journaling, writing, or another The Journal-related topic, we would love to hear from you.

 Submissions for the newsletter should be sent to: firstname.lastname@example.org

 If you are submitting for a particular section, please indicate which one.
 Try to limit your submissions to 500-1000 words.
 Submissions may be edited for length and content.

 If you prefer to remain anonymous, please state this in the email.
 Otherwise your name (but not your email) will be used in the article heading.